akkornel/syncrepl/docs/index.rst

   * For Python 3, `pyldap`_ 2.4.37 or later is needed.

+* The `pyasn1`_ module.

+  Technically, this is a requirement of `python-ldap`_ / `pyldap`_.
+It is an optional dependency for them, and is only used when using :mod:`ldap.syncrepl`.
+That makes it a requirement for us.

 * A fast data store, large enough to store a copy of all the LDAP data received, and a corresponding amount of RAM.